fmatsos/ai-symfony-pack/README.md

 ## 🤝 Contributing & Support

 Your contributions are welcome!
 While the questions are AI-generated, you can help by:

--   Reporting inaccuracies in questions or answers.
 - Suggesting improvements for clarity.
 - Proposing new question categories.
 - Improving the documentation.

-Please open an issue or submit a pull request with your suggestions.
-If you find this pack helpful, consider starring the repository or sharing it with others!
+Please open an issue for you suggestions.

+**For legal reasons you cannot ask to add questions.
+No pull requests are accepted.**

 ## 📝 Quality Assurance and Disclaimer

 All questions are generated based on the official Symfony 7 documentation.
 If you find any issues, please report them via the issue tracker.

 This pack is a study aid and should be used alongside official study materials and hands-on practice.

-It is not officially affiliated with Symfony or SensioLabs.
+**It is not officially affiliated with Symfony or SensioLabs.**

 ## License